 Registration and online application

-Research projects and start-ups have until 22 August to enter in one of the five award categories.
+Research projects and start-ups have until 22 August to enter in one of the six award categories.

 Assessment and screening by UIC science partner